pioio/ezcli/README.md

 ## Disclaimer
-This library is still in early development and API will continue to rapidly evolve.
+This library is still in early development.
+API will continue to rapidly evolve.
+Be sure to pin the version.
-If you need a more mature solution, consider using [pyinvoke](https://www.pyinvoke.org/) or Taskfile.dev.
+If you need a more mature, less rapidly changing solution, consider using [pyinvoke](https://www.pyinvoke.org/) or Taskfile.dev.

 ## Prior art and comparison
 ### pyinvoke